Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Conclusion

 \section{Conclusion}

-In this paper, I develop a new method that combines experimental and observational data to improve estimation efficiency.
+This paper presents a new method that combines experimental and observational data to improve estimation efficiency.
 I focus on a setting in which the experimental data are sufficient for identification but limited in size, and the observational data are large but suffer from endogeneity.
-I identify a common experimental design in which units with attributes $(Z, U)$ are randomly selected into the experimental group, and show that the method reduces the variance by up to $50\%$ without increasing the bias.
-The efficiency gain is affected by the size of the observational data and the relevance of the first-stage covariate $Z$.
-Intuitively, an incorrect IV estimate obtained using the observational data is more useful when its bias is quantified and corrected.
-This bias, if the assumptions are satisfied, can be quantified by the experimental data.

-I also demonstrate alternative experimental designs that can further reduce the variance at the potential cost of slightly increasing the bias.
-This improvement is achieved by assigning a unit $i$ into the experimental group with a probability that depends on $Z_i$.
-Intuitively, this alternative experimental design can more accurately estimate the bias of the incorrect IV estimate, allowing us to better leverage the observational data.
-I apply this combined method to the Expedia experiment and show that the method reduces the MSE by about $25\%$ when experimental units are randomly selected and by about $40\%$ when the selection of experimental units depends on the first-stage covariate $Z$.

-My method is not without limitations.
-It is most useful when the model is linear and the joint distributions of the observed and unobserved attributes $(Z_i, U_i)$ are similar between the experimental and observational samples.
-When these assumptions are satisfied, the method strictly reduces the variance without increasing the bias.
-When the assumptions are moderately violated, the method still improves the overall MSE at the cost of slightly increasing the bias.
-However, when these assumptions are strongly violated, the method can possibly lead to a larger bias that cannot be compensated by the reduction of variance.
-I develop a cross-validation approach that is more robust to model misspecification and recommend researchers use this robust method when they believe that the underlying samples are very different.
+The treatment of interest is randomized in the experimental data, but is endogenously determined in the observational data.
+I show that if the treatment is affected by or correlated with some pretreatment covariates $Z$, then these covariates can be used as imperfect instruments to derive additional moment conditions to improve estimation efficiency.

+The efficiency gain can be substantial under both linear and nonlinear models.
+For linear models, I prove that the method can reduce the variance by up to $50\%$, with the exact efficiency gain determined by the size of the observational data and the relevance of the imperfect instrument.
+To illustrate the efficiency gain for nonlinear models with multiple parameters, I apply the method to the Expedia dataset that estimates the effect of rankings on clicks.
+The method reduces the MSE of some parameters by as high as $97\%$ and reduces the MSE of the overall marginal effect by approximately $46\%$.